-If successful, the ABRS will award a maximum of three concurrent projects to a student or researcher.
-This means that any student or researcher listed as the main researcher (i.e. Principle Investigator) on any open ABRS grant, can have only three open grants13 with the ABRS at any one time.
+If successful, the ABRS will award a maximum of 3 concurrent projects to a student or researcher.
+This means that any student or researcher listed as the main researcher (that is, Principal Investigator) on any open ABRS grant, can have only 3 open grants13 with the ABRS at any one time.
 However, students and researchers may be involved in other projects as Joint Investigators, Collaborators or other project participants.